Stukent, Inc. Privacy Policy

 INTENDED USERS

-Other than for Data collected for the specific purpose of providing the Services to users, we do not knowingly collect Data from users who are under 13.
-If we become aware that we have gathered Data from a person under 13, except to provide the Services to such person, and except to the extent allowed or required by law, then we will attempt to destroy such Data as soon as possible, subject to our obligations under applicable law.
-If you are under the age of 18 in the jurisdiction in which you reside and want to make a request under applicable law, we may require you to make such request through a parent or guardian.
-If you believe that we have gathered Data from a person under 13 in contravention of this policy, our provision of the Services, or applicable law, please contact us at [email protected].
+Other than for Data collected for the specific purpose of providing the Services to users, we do not knowingly collect Data from users who are under the age of 13.
+If we become aware that we have gathered Data from a person under the age of 13, except to provide the Services to such person, and except to the extent allowed or required by law, then we will attempt to destroy such Data as soon as possible, subject to our obligations under applicable law.
+If you are under the age of 18 in the jurisdiction in which you reside and want to make a request under applicable law, we may require you to make such a request through a parent or guardian, or through the institution you are affiliated with.
+If you believe that we have gathered Data from a person under the age of 13 in contravention of this policy, our provision of the Services, or applicable law, please contact us at support@stukent.com.

 DATA WE COLLECT AND HOW WE USE IT